 A warm welcome to you from Buckinghamshire Family History Society.
 Founded in 1976, we are a group of over 1,500 family historians who have been helping each other with their research.
 Have a look around and see if we can help with your genealogy.
 Visitors are welcome to browse, registration is restricted to Society members.

-Once again, we look forward to welcoming you to our annual Open Day, which will take place on Saturday 25th July 2015, from 10am to 4pm at The Grange School, Wendover Way, Aylesbury HP21 7NH.
+The Society looks forward to welcoming you, the public, and its members, to its annual Open Day, which will take place on Saturday 23rd July 2016, from 10am to 4pm at The Grange School, Wendover Way, Aylesbury HP21 7NH.

-Entry is free, and tea and coffee will be available, so why not bring a packed lunch and make a day of it? .
+Entry is free, and tea and coffee will be available.
+Why not bring a packed lunch and make a day of it? .